 How to Use a Patching Compound for Emergency Roof Repair

 Another option for a quick fix is using a bitumen patching compound.
 Here’s how.

-And, as always, if your roof is very wet and conditions are unsafe, we do not endorse attempting a temporary repair.
+, as always, if your roof is very wet conditions are unsafe, we do not endorse attempting a temporary repair.

-When disaster strikes, just remember- the number one priority is your safety and the safety of those around you.
+When disaster strikes, just remember- the one priority is your safety the safety of those around you.

-Perform a temporary repair with a covering or sealing compound as quickly as possible, if it is possible, and then contact a trusted specialist for assistance.
+Perform a temporary repair with a covering or sealing compound as quickly as possible, if it is possible, then a trusted specialist for assistance.

 Want to know more?
-Feel free to contact us anytime with questions or to learn more about our services.
+Feel free to us anytime with questions or to learn more our .
 We’d love to hear from you!

 More reading: https://daviscontracting.org/10-signs-of-a-leaky-roof/